-One to four individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
-Prerequisites: Consent of department head.
+Independent Study - Hours: One to four Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+Prerequisites Consent of department head.
+Note May be repeated when the topic varies.

-BUSA 597 - Special Topic
+ENVS 597 - Special Topic

-Special Topics.
-One to three semester hours.
-Organized class.
-May be repeated when topics vary.
+Special Topic in Environmental Science 1 to 3 semester hours.
+Organized class maybe repeated when topics vary.